 - $1.26 each

-Find out how cassava compared to potatoes in my article, Cassava vs. Potato: Are They The Same?
+Find out how cassava compared in my article, Cassava vs. Potato: Are They The Same?
 Let’s Compare.

 When you’re on a low-carb diet, most potatoes are off the menu because they are almost pure starch.
-While most people doing this type of diet swear by cauliflower as a perfect substitute for potatoes, it doesn’t have the same consistency and can be a disappointing experience.
+While most people doing this type of diet swear by cauliflower as a perfect substitute, it doesn’t have the same consistency and can be a disappointing experience.

 - Daikon radish